OWASP/samm/v2.0/beta/d-threat-assessment.md

 ## Maturity 3
 ### Activity
 Monitor the enterprise-wide application portfolio for risk to ensure an accurate and up2date view on the risks that the applications pose towards the organisation.
+Ensure that risk profiles are periodically reviewed.

 ### Maturity Questions
 #### Q 1